We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Lifetime: $399.99

 Calm encourages people to interact with the app daily.
-However, a 2020 study notes that although intermittent use of the app can improve a person’s well-being, daily use of the app can pose potential negative outcomes.
+However, a 2020 study notes that although intermittent use of the app can improve a person’s well-being, daily use can pose potential negative outcomes.
 These include feelings of failure and demotivation if a person does not use the app daily.

 Additionally, the study mentions that some people found that using mindfulness apps made their mental health worse, with reports of increased anxiety, agitation, and discomfort — along with unmanageable negative thoughts — included in a number of the studies the authors cite.